How to use the µTest++ Testing Framework

 The operators

-namespace defines the custom operators, and the literals
+namespace provides custom operators, while the literals

-namespace defines the literals (like 1_i
+namespace defines user-defined literals (such as 1_i

-Test runner initialisation & exit
+Test runner initialisation and exit

 void initialize (int argc, char* argv[], const char* name = "Main");